Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 When a customer asks "Can I go from Level X to Level Y?":

-2. If same range → DIY adjustment
+2. If both levels are in the same range → DIY at-home adjustment.

-5. Check model compatibility (Cooper: 8-16, Aurora: 5-16, Cloud: 2-16)
+5. Check model compatibility (Cooper: 8-19, Aurora: 5-19, Cloud: 2-19).

 When a customer asks "What firmness for my weight?":